 Practicum Option

 The practicum option entails a supervised practical application of previously studied theory through fieldwork.
 Students will be required to engage for a minimum of 200 contact hours per practicum in a nutrition-related organization under the guidance of a preceptor and a faculty advisor.
 Students must attend one seminar course, complete a project while working in the agency, and produce a formal report and presentation during the practicum.
-Students will enroll in the Pre-Practicum course the semester prior to conducting the practicum.
-In their final semester, students will enroll in the Nutrition Practicum.
+Students will enroll in the NUTR 788 Pre-Capstone Seminar the semester prior to conducting the practicum.
+In their final semester, students will enroll in the NUTR 790 Nutrition Practicum or Project.
+Students may register for the practicum only with approval from their advisor and after they have completed at least 18 credits in the program.

 Total Credits3